 The best signatures appear authentic.
 Ideally, hand write them.
 If you lack the bandwidth for this, make sure they’re at least printed in a color that differs from the rest of the letter (e.g., blue ink).

 SECRET TIP ELEVEN: Add a personalized, handwritten note next to the signature.

 What you write in handwriting will be noticed more than anything else in the letter.
 It’s too easy for thank you notes to appear cold and impersonal.
 The equivalent of a Hallmark card with a pre-printed message, to which all you add is your John Hancock.
 The added note can be as simple as “Your (increased) gift means a lot!”
+Or “Thanks so much!”
 Or “I look forward to seeing you soon!”

 SECRET TIP TWELVE: Don’t forget the P.S.